lightsail-workshop/rekognition-workshop/content/lab/_index.md

 ### Stop the built-in apache server
 The Node.js blueprint has a built-in Apache web server.
-Unfortunately that server runs on port 80, which is the same port yu want to run your web front end one.
+Unfortunately that server runs on port 80, which is the same port you want to run your web front end one.
 In this section you'll stop the web server, and the rename the configuration file so that it won't start back up if the server restarts

 * Stop the Apache web server